 To make better decisions, business needs reliable, relevant and fit-for-purpose data on natural, social and human capital alongside financial information.

-To accelerate progress on this front, WBCSD led development of the Natural Capital Protocol (2016) – on behalf of the Natural Capital Coalition – as well as the Social and Human Capital Protocol (2017).
-These Protocols are frameworks for business to measure and value their non-financial impacts and dependencies to help manage risks and leverage opportunities that may not be visible using traditional business processes.
+WBCSD led development of the Natural Capital Protocol (2016) – on behalf of the Natural Capital Coalition – as well as the Social and Human Capital Protocol (2019) – on behalf of the Social & Human Capital Coalition.
+These Protocols are frameworks for business to measure and value their non-financial impacts and dependencies.

 As we gain insight into our relationship with natural, social and human capital, we have the opportunity to seize unprecedented benefits, while managing serious risks.